Skip to content

 Seafood restaurant in Procida, Italy

-Walk up to the viewpoint
+Walk up to the best viewpoint on Procida island

 After eating lunch, I recommend walking up the fairly steep hill to an amazing viewpoint over the island.
 As you walk up the street Salita Castello, you’re rewarded with the most beautiful views of the island.